SWC-OSG-Workshop/general/novice/DHTC/06-dagman.md

 2 jobs; 0 completed, 0 removed, 1 idle, 1 running, 0 held, 0 suspended
 ~~~~

-There are two jobs runing.
-One is the dagman job that executes the shell "namd_run_dag0.sh" that corresponds to the condor job "namd_run_dag0.submit".
+We see two runing jobs.
+One is the dagman job which manages the execution of NAMD jobs.
+The other is the actual NAMD execution "namd_run_dag0.sh".